raspibolt/raspibolt/guide/bonus/raspberry-pi/homer.md

 ### Adding a web service button

-If you want to add a new web service button to one of your existing group, add sme item configuration lines under the `items:` entry.
-For example if you want to add the Mempool web service under the "Bitcoin" group.
-The `[...]` represents other item configuration lines, do NOT copy/paste.
+If you want to add a new web service button to one of your existing group, add some item configuration lines under the `items:` entry.

+* For example if you want to add the Mempool web service under the "Bitcoin" group, add the following lines (the `[...]` and the lines above represent the existing configuration lines in the file, do NOT copy/paste)

   ```ini
     - name: "Bitcoin"